-The City of Sandy (City) operates on a two-year budget, as allowed by Oregon's Local Budget Law.
-The two-year period is known as a biennium, and is made up of two fiscal years, running from July 1 through June 30.
+The City of Sandy operates on a two-year budget, as allowed by Oregon's Local Budget Law.
+The two-year period is made up of two fiscal years, running from July 1 through June 30.
 The City Manager is the budget officer and is responsible for the development and management of the overall budget, as well as presenting the budget message to the Budget Committee.
+City Manager Tyler Deems presented the budget message and the proposed budget on April 28, May 5, and May 12, 2025.
+After Budget Committee deliberations, the proposed budget was approved with one modification: reallocation of \$467,000 from Non-Departmental Contingency to City Council Contingency (both within the General Fund).
+The Budget Committee also approved the permanent property tax rate of \$4.1152 per \$1,000 of assessed value.